What does an Addiction Counselor in Kentucky do? What is Their Job Role?

 Nationally the role of substance abuse counselor falls within the field of substance abuse, behavioral disorder, and mental health counselors and focuses primarily on addressing addiction issues.
 Drug and alcohol addiction are the primary behaviors treated by substance abuse counselors and because the addiction problem is growing the need for counselors is also on the rise.
 While the national job growth outlook is at eight percent the Bureau of Labor Statistics states the projected employment for counselors will grow 23 percent between 2016 and 2026.
 In Kentucky it is much higher, with a projected need for counselors at a robust 42.2 percent over the next decade.

-While the national annual median wage for substance abuse counselors in 2017 was $43,300 in Kentucky it is slightly lower at $39,070.
+While the national annual median wage for Kentucky substance abuse counselors in 2017 was $43,300.
+It is slightly lower at $39,070.
 This is actually a positive aspect because the cost of living in Kentucky is lower than most states and balances the difference in annual mean wages.

 Substance abuse counselors are licensed and certified at a state level so to practice in Kentucky you must meet state requirements.
 That being said, each state must meet national standards in order to be eligible to receive federal funding and most states require certification or licensure for a facility or program to receive state funding.
 Likewise, most insurance companies will not cover programs unless the practitioners are certified, licensed, or accredited by the state regulations.